-High-quality, lightweight, comfortable, and easy to use, the Giro Scamp helmet is hands-down our favorite helmet for toddlers and young kids.
-Built with lightweight, in-mold construction, a dial-adjust system, and with optional MIPS technology (explained below), the Scamp has an impressive resume.
+High-quality, lightweight, comfortable, and easy to use, the Giro Scamp II bike helmet is hands-down our favorite helmet for toddlers and young kids.
+Built with a unique ratcheting buckle, a dial-adjust system for a precise fit, and with optional MIPS brain safety technology, the Scamp has an impressive resume.

 PROS: